prominenceai/deepstream-services-library/docs/api-sink.md

 ```C++
 DslReturnType dsl_sink_custom_element_remove_many(const wchar_t* name, const wchar_t** elements);
 ```
-This services removes a list of named Elements from a named Custom Sink.
+This service removes a list of named Elements from a named Custom Sink.

 * `name` - [in] unique name for the Custom Sink to update.
 * `elements` - [in] a NULL terminated array of uniquely named GST Elements to remove.